peterdurham/code-boost/content/tutorials/2020-08-17-react-memory-game.md

 ---
 templateKey: blog-post
-title: How to build a Memory Game from scratch in React
+title: How to build a Memory Game from scratch using React
 slug: react-memory-game
 date: 2020-08-17T10:55:35.604Z
 dateModified: 2020-08-17T10:55:35.639Z